processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   If the connection to the database fails, `ejabberd` waits 30 seconds
 	before retrying.
 You can modify this interval with this option.

+`sql_prepared_statements: Boolean`

+:   If you need to disable prepared statements (only supports PostgreSQL)

 Example of plain ODBC connection:

 	#!yaml